SkygearIO/features/370-auth-ui/oidc.md

 #### response_type

 - `code`: Using Authorization Code Flow
-- `none`: Use in [Tradition web app or SSR app](#case-3-traditional-web-app--server-side-rendering-app-ssr), Idp session is used when requesting api
+- `none`: Use in [First party web app](#case-2-first-party-web-app-traditional-web-app--server-side-rendering-app--single-page-app), Idp session is used when requesting api

 #### client_id